ruslanmv/Elements-of-Neural-Networks/README.md

 **Fig 4 Real-life example**

-Let us enter in more details about the Basic Elements of Neural Networks
+# Building Blocks of the Neural Networks

+There are 8 basic elements that I will consider to discuss:

+1. Core Layers
+2. Activation Layers
+3. Convolution layers
+4. Regularization layers
+5. Pooling layers
+6. Recurrent layers
+7. Reshape layer
+8. Flatten layer

-## 1. Core Layers
+# 1. Core Layers

 Layers are the basic building blocks of **neural networks** in Keras.
 A layer consists of a tensor-in tensor-out computation function  and some state, held in TensorFlow variables (**the layer's *weights***).